ua-datalab/ua-datalab.github.io/docs/mlpaths_grids.md

     ---

-    <p>PyTorch is an open-source machine learning framework, primarily used for deep learning applications.
+    <p>PyTorch is an open-source ML framework offering flexible deep learning development with Python integration.
+It features dynamic computation graphs and GPU acceleration for neural networks, computer vision, and NLP tasks.

 -   <b>D2.
 Transformers with HuggingFace</b>